khmuhtadin/cliproxy-for-mac/README.md

 3. You will see new models like **"Claude Opus 4.5 Thinking [Antigravity]"** or **"GPT-5 Mini [Copilot]"**.
 4. Select one and start chatting\!

+## ⌨️ Shortcuts

+After installation, restart your terminal.
+You can use these short commands anywhere:

+* `cp-login` : Open the login menu.
+* `cp-start` : Start the proxy server.

 ## 📂 File Locations

   * **Binary**: `~/bin/cliproxyapi-plus`